 When to visit Malta

-I have visited Malta in early September of 2014 and the weather was just perfect from my point of view, warm enough to get a lovely tan, but chilly enough in the evening to get a proper night’s sleep.
+I have visited Malta in early September and the weather was just perfect from my point of view, warm enough to get a lovely tan, but chilly enough in the evening to get a proper night’s sleep.

 Now it depends on your personal preference, but from June to August temperatures can get pretty high.
 Also, this period is considered the high season and that’s when most tourists visit the island.
 Moreover, the temperature can get pretty high stopping you from making the best out of your Malta itinerary.

 How much time to spend in Malta

 We spent one week in Malta and we had plenty of time to see most of the major attractions, but also to chill by the pool and relax.

 Of course, if you want to see more there is always something out there and you can choose to stay more.
 But from what I see choosing between spending 5 days in Malta or a week in Malta time’s just enough.

 Places to stay in Malta

 The island can be suitable for people looking to have fun and enjoy shopping who should opt for St. Julian if you tick this box.